jprjr/lua-music-visualizer/README.md

   * If filename is nil, then an empty image is created with the given width/height/channels

 Scroll down to "Image Instances" for details on image methods like `img:load()`

+### The global `frame` object

+The `frame` module allows creating a single image frame, which you can then perform drawing operations with.

+* `frame = frame.new(width, height, channels, data)`
+  * Creates a new frame with the given width, height, and color channels. `data` is an optional string of RGB or RGBA data to be copied into the image.
+  * The frame will have all-zero values, so warning!
+This means in a 4-channel image, the Alpha value will be 0 (the image is fully transparent).

 ### The global `font` object